May 12, 2020

 - In comparison with PAP therapy (research question 2), the IQWiG researchers infer an indication of non-inferiority of MAD versus PAP therapy for the patient-relevant outcome "daytime sleepiness".
 With regard to other patient-relevant outcomes, there was no disadvantage of MAD compared with PAP therapy either.
 No usable data were available for the outcomes of overall mortality or survival and cardiovascular morbidity.

 The conclusions on the benefit of MAD are based on the results of 18 randomized controlled trials (RCTs) included in the assessment.
 To investigate the non-inferiority of MAD, the IQWiG project team was able to use the results from 17 RCTs.
 Many of the studies did not differentiate according to the severity of obstructive sleep apnoea, but included all persons with obstructive sleep apnoea or summarized several degrees of severity.
-This includes persons with mild to moderate obstructive sleep apnoea, who, according to the ’s commission, should be the focus of the benefit assessment.
+This includes persons with mild to moderate obstructive sleep apnoea, who, according to the G-BA’s commission, should be the focus of the benefit assessment.

 After the hearing: “hint” becomes “indication”